MicrosoftDocs/PowerShell-Docs/scripting/core-powershell/ise/Introducing-the-Windows-PowerShell-ISE.md

 -   Multiline editing: To insert a blank line under the current line in the Command pane, press SHIFT+ENTER.

--   Selective execution: To run part of a script, select the text you want to run, and then click the **Run Script** button.
-Or, press F5.
+-   Selective execution: To run part of a script, select the text you want to run, and then click the **Run Selection** button.
+Or, press F8.

 -   Context-sensitive help: Type **Invoke-Item**, and then press F1.
 The Help file opens to the Help topic for the **Invoke-Item** cmdlet.